kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 *Reliever airport* means a general aviation airport designated by the Administrator as having the primary function of relieving congestion at an air carrier airport by diverting from that airport general aviation traffic.

-*Runway clear zone* means an area at ground level underlying a portion of the approach surface specified in the standards incorporated into this part by §152.11.
+*Runway clear zone* means an area at ground level underlying a portion of the approach surface specified in the standards incorporated into this part by [[Volume 3/I Airports/0152 Airport aid program.md#§152.11   Incorporation by reference.|§152.11]].

 *Satisfactory property interest* means—